italohdc/italohdc.github.io/about.md

 * **6th Place** on RoboCup Mexico

-{% include image.html file="about-me/2012-rc001.jpg" float=true description="RoboCup 2012" %}
+{% include image.html file="about-me/2012-rc001.jpg" description="RoboCup 2012" %}

-In Mexico, we participated in a competition in which we should develop a robot capable of following a line and avoid obstacles.
+In Mexico, we participated in a competition in which we should develop a robot capable of following a line and avoiding obstacles.